-In order to sell an inherited freehold that has two or more flats, you’ll need to issue notice to the leaseholders.
+In order to sell an inherited freehold that has two or more flats, you’ll need to issue a notice to the leaseholders.
 This is a legal obligation, as the lessees have what’s known as the Right of First Refusal (RFR) – they should be offered the chance to buy their leases before the building goes on general sale.
-We provide a RFR service that offers a cheaper, quicker alternative to instructing a solicitor.
+We provide an RFR service that offers a cheaper, quicker alternative to instructing a solicitor.

 The leaseholders are given a two-month period in which to respond.
 If they’ve declined the offer, then the freehold can go onto the market and it’s a case of waiting for an investor to come along.
 There’s no guarantee how long this might take, so if you’re hoping for a quick sale, you might want to consider an alternate option.